DoctorLogicProduct/dltest/_pages/products/content-multiplier/content-multiplier.md

 ---
 layout: components
-title: DoctorLogic Content Multiplier - Medical Content Management
+title: Medical Content Writing for Doctors | DoctorLogic
-description: "Attract new patients, showcase your results, and define why you're the clear choice provider.
-Our expert writers do the work.
-Win at medical content marketing."
+description: "Attract new patients, showcase your results, and define why you're the clear choice provider with our expert writers at DoctorLogic.
+Win new patients today!"
 meta_image: "/img/meta/content-multiplier.jpg"
 nofollow: false
 gsap: true